CTSIatUCSF/plumage/README.md

 (Swiftype may not reindex as frequently as you'd like; check their documentation for details.)

-## 4.4 Tracking Usage via Google Analytics
+## 4.4 Tracking usage via Google Analytics

 Plumage comes with support for Google Analytics out of the box, just by adding one line to the configuration file.
 Start off by creating a